Brindisi JHS/HS (combined ES/HS 1992-94) History

 Closed: 1994

 In the 1981-82 school year there were 200 students in grades seven through twelve and a professional staff of eighteen.
-The school was NCA accredited and resource personnel included music, physical education, health, reading, learning development, speech and a counselor.
+The school was North Central Association (NCA) accredited, and resource personnel included music, physical education, health, reading, learning development, speech, and a counselor.

 During the 1987-88 school year the high school had twenty classrooms.
+A facility improvement plan had been completed during the last two years that had added a business lab, art room, and an expanded library.
+Most of the commercial walkways had also been covered.
 By the 1989-90 school year there were 167 students in the high school.

-In August 1992, the schools were combined under one administration in anticipation of pending base closure.
-For the final year of the school, there were 145 students enrolled in grades Kindergarten through twelve with a graduation class of six.
+For the final year of the school, there were 145 students enrolled in grades kindergarten through twelve.

-Information from Frank O’Gara and DoDDS School Information Guides
+Information from DoDDS School Information Guides, teachers, and students

 Share This: